-Geena Osowski, LLMSW, is a clinical social worker who works with children, teens and families.
-She specializes in working with clients impacted by depression, anxiety, behavioral issues, trauma, grief and loss.
-Geena uses a range of evidenced- based modalities, including cognitive behavioral therapy and play therapy, to encourage clients to reach their full potential and accomplish their goals.
+Geena Osowski, LLMSW, is a clinical social worker who works with children, teens, and families.
+She specializes in working with clients impacted by depression, anxiety, behavioral issues, trauma, and grief and loss.
+Geena uses a range of evidence-based modalities including cognitive behavioral therapy and play therapy, to encourage clients to reach their full potential and accomplish their goals.

 Gina Robinson, LMSW, received her Master’s Degree in Social Work from the University of Michigan in Ann Arbor after completing her undergraduate degree from Madonna University.
 She has experience working with individuals of all ages and mental health diagnoses.
 Gina’s areas of interest include working with teens who are navigating challenging family dynamics, experiencing anxiety, depression or exploring issues related to sexual identity.
 Gina brings a level of refined expertise to her work with both adolescents and adults who are experiencing a chaotic living situation that serves to worsen symptoms related to trauma history.